Skip to content

 Insight into how participants are interpreting leadership intent

-Recommended next steps based on what was actually revealed
+Practical next steps based on what the evidence revealed

 A clearer starting point for Integration if deeper work is needed